2022-2023 Course Catalog

 Engineering Service Learning course reflects academic effort in service learning settings as defined by the college.
 No degree applicable credit is awarded.
 Enrollment in this course will not apply toward the definition of full time status.
 0 Credits.

-Success strategies designed for second year women engineering students who are participants of Hypatia, the women in engineering residential community; topics include women in the engineering workplace, leadership, and goals associated with academic and professional success.
+Second-Year Galileo and Hypatia seminar for student leaders.
+Success strategies designed for second-year engineering students who are participants of the Galileo and Hypatia Living-Learning Community; topics include communication skills, critical thinking skills, diversity, leadership, networking with peers and future employers, and goals associated with academic and professional success.

 Seminar-based course providing a survey of current interdisciplinary science and engineering research problems; introduction interdisciplinary thinking and communication; issues related to interdisciplinary research teams.